 Tip: Having referral sites with good PR is good for your PR also.

-To track your blog traffic, sign up for Google Analytics account and go to Dashboard > Traffic Sources > Overview
+To track your blog traffic, sign up for a Google Analytics account and go to Dashboard > Traffic Sources > Overview

 Here you will find all your traffic sources with complete details like, which search engine is bringing maximum traffic and for what post, which blog/website is referring you maximum traffic, etc.

-See the below figure this gives me a complete information about my visitors, this demography is generated by Alexa based on my visitors/readership.
+See the below figure this gives me a complete information about my visitors; this demography is generated by Alexa based on my visitors/readership.